GraphSAINT/GraphSAINT/README.md

 For example `--gpu 0` will run on the first GPU.
 Use `--gpu <GPU number> --cpu_eval` to make GPU perform the minibatch training and CPU to perform the validation / test evaluation.

 We have also implemented dual-GPU training to further speedup runtime.
 Simply add the flag `--dualGPU` and assign two GPUs using the `--gpu` flag.
-Currently this only works for GPUs connected by NvLink and support memory pooling.
+Currently this only works for GPUs supporting memory pooling and connected by NvLink.